tensorflow/fold/tensorflow_fold/g3doc/blocks.md

 sufficient in most cases, especially when combined with blocks like `Record` and `Fold` that traverse the input data structure.

 However, some models may need to wire things together in more complicated ways.
-A `Composition` block allows the inputs and outputs of its children to be wired together in an arbitrary DAG.
+A [`td.Composition`](py/td.md#td.Composition) block allows the inputs and outputs of its children to be wired together in an arbitrary DAG.
 For example, the following code defines an LSTM cell as a block, which is suitable for use with the RNN block [mentioned above](#sequences).
 Every block defined within the `lstm_cell.scope()` becomes a child of `lstm_cell`.
 The `b.reads(...)` method wires the output of another block or tuple of blocks to the input of `b`, and roughly corresponds to function application.
 If the output of `b` is a tuple, then the `b[i]` syntax can be used to select individual elements of the tuple.

 ```python
 # The input to lstm_cell is (input_vec, (previous_cell_state, previous_output_vec))